Mitochondrial Disorders

 - No introns, no histones, limited DNA repair mechanisms → 10–17x higher mutation rate than nuclear DNA

-- Each cell contains hundreds to thousands of mitochondria, each with 2–10 copies of mtDNA
+- Each cell contains hundreds to tens of thousands of mtDNA copies, with 2–10 mtDNA molecules per mitochondrion (oocytes harbor >100,000 copies)

 Inheritance & Heteroplasmy